skaupper/VirtualJukebox/docs/src/RESTInterface.md

 }
 ~~~~~

-The entries in the normal queue are sorted in the same order as they will be played (no client-side sorting needed!).\n
+The entries in the normal queue are sorted in the same order as they will be played (no client-side sorting needed!).
+The field
+`current_vote` indicates if the user has already voted for a track (in the normal queue).
+For now this can either be `1` or `0`.\n
 The track listed in `currently_playing` has an additional field for its current playback status (playing or paused)
 and the time it has already been played (in milliseconds).